-Dale Murphy, the Atlanta Braves outfielder, may not be William Bendix, but he has apparently borrowed a page from the Babe Ruth legend.
+(via the NYT) Dale Murphy, the Atlanta Braves outfielder, may not be William Bendix, but he has apparently borrowed a page from the Babe Ruth legend.
 The way they're telling it in Atlanta, Murphy paid a call at a local hospital a while back to help cheer up Elizabeth Smith, a 6-year-old girl who had...
 Continue Reading →

 No. 3 blogs about his trade to the Phillies.

 SI's Jon Heyman posted his HOF ballot today, saying he's changed his mind on Murph: " A clean homer hitter who twice won the NL MVP award and was an iconic player for a while.
 A converted catcher, he turned himself into a Gold Glove defender in centerfield.
 He also brought a lot of honor...
 Continue Reading →